-IBBME’s clinical engineers are designing the technologies, devices and strategies for people suffering from chronic disease and traumatic injury, persons with disabilities and stroke patients to integrate more fully with the world around them.
+IBBME’s clinical engineers design technologies, devices and strategies for people with chronic disease, traumatic injury, disabilities and mobility limitations to help them integrate more fully with their environment.

 As a clinical engineer and scientist at Holland Bloorview Kids Rehabilitation Hospital, Professor Elaine Biddiss leads the Possibility Engineering and Research Lab (PEARL) to develop interactive technologies that assist young people with disabilities to accomplish rehabilitation goals.